opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

-# High Level API: TextDetectionModel & TextRecognitionModel {#tutorial_dnn_text_spotting}
+# High Level API: TextDetectionModel and TextRecognitionModel {#tutorial_dnn_text_spotting}

 @prev_tutorial{tutorial_dnn_OCR}

 ## Introduction
-In this tutorial, we will introduce the APIs for TextRecognitionModel & TextDetectionModel in detail.
+In this tutorial, we will introduce the APIs for TextRecognitionModel and TextDetectionModel in detail.

 ---
 #### TextRecognitionModel: